komposable/komponent/README.md

 ### Passing variables

 You can pass `locals` to the helper.
 They are accessible within the component partial, as instance variables.
+Additionally, the entire `locals` hash is made available through a `properties` helper method.

 ```slim
 / app/views/pages/home.html.slim